Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Autoencoder Architecture and Co-Design Rationale

 \subsection{Timestamp Regression}

-To validate our approach, we investigated whether a model with the same number of layers but trained to directly regress the timestamp from the 32-sample pulse (i.e.\ $32 \rightarrow 1$) could outperform the autoencoder-based reconstruction followed by the CFD evaluation.
-In this setup, the network contained no activation function in the output, making it equivalent to a linear regressor.
+To further validate our approach, we investigated whether a model with the same number of layers but trained to directly regress the timestamp from the 32-sample pulse (i.e.\ $32 \rightarrow 1$) could outperform the autoencoder-based reconstruction followed by the CFD evaluation.
+The network architecture was reinvestiagted for this set-up.
+It was found that a network containing no activation function in the output, i.e. a simple a linear regressor, was very performant.
 The model was trained jointly on both front and back pulses, in the same way as the baseline autoencoder in this paper, to ensure a fair comparison.
-However, better performance is achievable if the model is trained separately.
+However, marginally better performance is achievable if the model is trained separately.
 The residuals $(t_{\mathrm{pred}} - t_{\mathrm{true}})$, shown in Fig.~\ref{fig:regression_residuals}, were then analyzed.

 These results indicate that the direct timestamp regression achieves a modest improvement over the default model ($\sigma = 0.13$ vs $\sigma = 0.15$).
 However the 32–2 autoencoder also provides a compact, denoised pulse representation that can support other reconstruction tasks and aid in identifying anomalous signals such as pile-up–induced double peaks.
 In either case, since this study demonstrates that a 32–2 model can be implemented within the available processing logic, reducing it to a 32–1 model would be straightforward.
 Future work should determine the level of compression that ultimately provides the optimal balance between performance and efficiency.